zebuhead/devmeetings/unit-testing/README.md

 Installing Jest
 ---
 Jest can be installed using npm.
 Start by setting up a new npm project.
-Start by creating in a new directory.
+Create a new directory.
 Use the terminal to to navigate to the directory.
 In the terminal type
 ```shell
 npm init